zachinjapan/osaka-catch/README.md

 4. run "npm start"

-* for automated testing run "npm test" in the base directory (I didn't know how to do testing before this project.
-I hit a bug with importing the routes and was unable to run the server endpoints using Jest unfortunately
+* for automated testing run "npm test" in the base directory

 * for testing the API endpoints, use this postman workspace while the app is running